cstenkamp/MastersThesisText/pandoc_markdown_base/5_hyperparamresults.md

+* I wrote before that "taking all words as candidate and running a \gls{pos}-tagger led to suboptimal results in previous experiments, which indicated that the robustness of the algorithm is increased if less candidates are used.
+This will be forther elaborated in the discussion." -> say something about the number of candidates and how its better the way I do it.

 * Which kappa is best and was it important to differentiate?
 * Was it worth to test multiple kappas
 * Is Accuracy better than Kappa, like Ager assumed?